 You also won’t get a refund if your debt is due to the annual balancing of family assistance payments.
 This is because balancing Family Tax Benefit and Child Care Subsidy is not part of the income compliance program.

 We haven’t used averaged ATO income information to raise the majority of Centrelink debts.

 You can find information about your debts using either:

 What debts you need to repay

-Information for current customers who had an income compliance debt raised using averaged Australian Tax Office income information.
+Information for current customers who had an income compliance debt raised using averaged Australian Taxation Office income information.

-Information for past customers who had an income compliance debt raised using averaged Australian Tax Office income information.
+Information for past customers who had an income compliance debt raised using averaged Australian Taxation Office (ATO) income information.

 If you disagree with a decision we’ve made about your income compliance refund, you can ask us to review our decision.
 You also have the right to appeal all decisions.